 To book a consultation the first step is fill in the Contact Form below or email us.

 Now Available: NDIS Funded Behaviour Support and Counselling Consultations.
 Private clients all ages welcome from children to seniors for Individual, couple, family services across a range of areas including Counselling, Life Coaching, Psychotherapy, Hypnotherapy and NLP, and assessments across a wide range of issues.

 Frequently Asked Questions (FAQs)

 - Who can see you?
 Anyone!
 All ages from early childhood through to senior years.

 - Where are you?
 Armidale, New England New South Wales Australia.
 We consult online to anywhere in the known galaxy.
 When possible we visit Inverell NSW, and travel across the New England and beyond, as required.

 - How much do you cost?
 Please see our Fees page for details.
 For private clients we use a Standard Fee, a Concession Fee 1, and a Concession Fee 2 (Seniors).
 For NDIS Participants, we use the NDIS recommended Fee Schedule.

-- Why do you say both NSW West and East?
+- What is your catchment area?
 Our specialist service covers a large catchment, from west to Lightning Ridge, east to Coffs Harbour, north to Tenterfield and south to Scone.
 However, the NDIS environment and our experience sees us consulting with participants and providers across the state and interstate, where ever we can provide senior expertise.
 When we can’t travel to clients, we provide online video or other means to communicate with individuals, families, communities, providers, and other practitioners and specialists that need access to our help.